London Journal (Boswell)

 James Boswell's London Journal is a published version of the daily journal he kept between 1762 and 1763 while in London.
 Along with many more of his private papers, it was found in the 1920s at Malahide Castle in Ireland, and was first published in 1950, in an edition by Frederick A. Pottle.
 In it, Boswell, then a young Scotsman of 22, visits London for his second time.
-One of the most notable events in the journal is Boswell's meeting on 16 May, 1763 Samuel Johnson, the famous writer, moralist, and lexicographer with whom Boswell would form a close relationship, eventually writing the 1791 biography The Life of Samuel Johnson.
+One of the most notable events in the journal is Boswell's meeting Samuel Johnson on 16 May, 1763.
+Boswell went on to form a close relationship with the famous writer, moralist, and lexicographer, eventually writing the 1791 biography The Life of Samuel Johnson.

 The journal relates with much detail and candour his frequent and casual use of prostitutes.
 One of the more notorious events related is Boswell's meeting his mistress Louisa, whom he believes has given him gonorrhea:

 BOSWELL.
 Pray, Madam, in what state of health have you been in for some time?